 The Right Footwear Is Critical For A Marathon Runner As Well

 Whether you are going to run a mile or a whole 20 mile marathon, you want to buy the right shoes.
 Period!
 You need to understand the importance of the right and adequate foot support.
 You are harming your feet by wearing the wrong footwear.
 You become very prone to developing long term foot, heel or ankle related problems because the damage caused by wrong footwear is very often irreparable and most of the times extremely difficult to rectify.
 They won’t just cause pain, but also discomfort, stiffness and trauma.
-It is very critical that you invest in and wear the right shoes.
+It is very critical that you invest in and wear the right shoes with proper arch support.

 Have You Ever Thought About Wearing Orthotic Insoles?

 If you haven’t heard of them before, it is time to come out of the cave you’ve been living in and look for the soles that provide the best support for your feet.
 They also work to reduce pressure and pinching, and several painful conditions such as bunions, blisters and pain in your heel.
 You can prevent conditions like hammer toes, overlapping toes and arch strain.

 What are orthotic insoles?